Can I Make a Medical Negligence Claim for a Misdiagnosis?

 Delayed diagnosis occurs when a medical professional does not diagnose your condition within a reasonable period.
 In contrast, a failure to diagnose means your doctor completely misses your diagnosis.
 This includes situations where they correctly diagnose one illness but fail to diagnose another.

-Misdiagnosis does not automatically mean the medical professional breached their duty of care.
+Medical misdiagnosis does not automatically mean the medical professional breached their duty of care.
 You must demonstrate that another medical professional with similar training would not have made the same mistake.

 3. Harm or injury